 Living on campus away from home can be extremely hard with so many changes taking place for first-year college students.
 Everyone gets homesick—sometimes it will last just a few weeks, sometimes it will go beyond that.
 Since the first semester of my freshman year, I’ve come across multiple ways to deal with homesickness that can turn your college into your home away from home!
+Here are three of my most helpful tips.

 1. Stay on campus